-NeuroRestorative’s supported living programs—often thought of as assisted living—empower individuals with brain injury and other neurological challenges to live as independently as possible while still receiving the support they need to improve their quality of life.
-We encourage participants to do as much for themselves as possible, with the knowledge and comfort that our staff is there to support them whenever the need arises.
+NeuroRestorative’s supported living programs—often thought of as assisted living—empower individuals with brain and spinal cord injury and other neurological challenges to live as independently as possible while still receiving the support they need to improve their safety and quality of life.
+We encourage individuals to do as much for themselves as possible, with the knowledge and comfort that our staff is there to support them whenever the need arises.

 NeuroRestorative provides supported living services to adults who live in their own home or in one of our residential settings, including small group residences or supervised apartments.

-Our services are tailored to each participant’s needs and include:
+Our services are tailored to each individual’s needs and include:

-- Case Management: Helps to maintain program direction, provides clear and consistent communication with the participant, the family and the treatment team.
+- Case Management: Helps to maintain program direction, provides clear and consistent communication with the individual, the family and the treatment team.

 - Health Management: Provided as needed through nursing services, medication management and awareness of health risks and issues.

 - Productive Activity Programming: Allows involvement in leisure education opportunities, academic programs and alternative work opportunities, including individual or enclave supported environments.